JcDenis/opta2iot/README.md

 Default IP is `192.168.1.231`, default SSID is `opta99999` and password is `admin`.

 **Wifi STA MODE**
-If Wifi SSID and password are configured and Wifi is set as prefred network, the wifi goes into STA mode.
+If Wifi SSID and password are configured and Wifi is set as prefered network, the wifi goes into STA mode.

 **Ethernet mode**
 If Ethernet is set as prefered network, wifi is disbaled.